-The health tab in AccuBattery can use partial charges to estimate your battery health, but if the battery charge controller in your phone is inaccurate, this can lead to difference between actual and displayed health value.
+The health tab in AccuBattery can use partial charges to estimate your battery health, but if the battery charge controller in your phone is inaccurate or you don't have enough historical data, this can lead to difference between actual and displayed health values.

 To manually take an as accurate as possible snapshot of the health, follow the next steps:

 - Before going to bed; drain your battery until the phone turns off.